boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       would be entirely controlled at 5G Control Plane, for example, with appropriate placement strategies: this use case is represented in
-      {{figure-6}}, where a User Plane Function (UPF) for the URLLC slice is instantiated at the edge cloud close to the gNB CU-UP User Plane for better latency/jitter control, while the 5G Control Plane and the UPF for eMBB slice are instantiated in the regional cloud.
+      {{figure-6}}, where a User Plane Function (UPF) for the URLLC slice is instantiated at the edge cloud close to the gNB Centralized Unit User Plane (CU-UP) for better latency/jitter control, while the 5G Control Plane and the UPF for eMBB slice are instantiated in the regional cloud.